haldunbuyoruk/instagram/README.md

-# Get Instagram Information About User
+# Get Instagram Profile For Public Users

+Search and get user's posts with instagram public api.